VogtRyan/Pisces/README.txt

 5. Example Pwgen Usage

-To generate a 15-character alphanumeric password:

-    $ pwgen -n -l 15

-To generate a 24-character password with at least one of each of an uppercase letter, a lowercase letter, a number, and a special character:
+To generate a 24-character password guaranteed to contain at least one uppercase letter, one lowercase letter, one number, and one special character:

+    $ pwgen

+To generate a four-digit PIN:

+    $ pwgen -l 4 -p

+To generate a 12-character hexadecimal string:

+    $ pwgen -l 12 -h

+To generate a 22-character alphanumeric password using uppercase letters, lowercase letters, and numbers, without guaranteeing the presence of each type:

-    $ pwgen -e -l 24
+    $ pwgen -l 22 -n

-To describe the number of bits of security provided by the previous generation
+To describe how many bits of security are provided by the 22-character alphanumeric password generated above:
-method:

-    $ pwgen -e -l 24 -d
+    $ pwgen -l 22 -n -d

 See the pwgen.1 man page for more details.